 As is true for the other tracks in the University Honors College, Performing and Literary Arts is not a major, but a distinctive set of courses that adds breadth to, and reinforces, a student's chosen major.
 With the approval of the Track Director, each student selects five courses to assist him/her in both the preparation of the creative project and the formal presentation thereof.
-One of the five courses will be the PLA Thesis courses in the student's final year.
-It is recommended that the student take two semesters of PLA 4990, in both the Fall and Spring semesters of the senior year.
+Two of the five courses will be the PLA Thesis courses in the student's final year.
 During these courses, the student will develop and complete his/her project.